Classes 65-75 to be on a plate and covered in a clear bag or cling film.

-NO NUTS PLEASE.
-All non-nut diets welcome; please include a note next to entry, to let us know the diet you have baked for.
+All other diets welcome; please include a note next to entry where applicable, to let the judge know the diet you have baked for.

 Preserves